-- For DS-7300/9000HUHI-K series DVR, if the sum of the analog and IP channels exceeds 25, up to 32-window division mode is supported for the VGA/HDMI1 output. - For HUHI and HTHI series DVR, if you set the video output resolution as 1024\768, when you set more than 16 windows, the device will recommend you to switch to higher output resolution.
-If you set the video output resolution as 1280\720 or 1280\1024, when you set more than 25 windows, the same note will pop up. - Live view screen can be switched in group and manual switch and automatic cycle live view are also provided, the interval of automatic cycle can be adjusted; - CVBS output only serves as the aux output or live view output. - Quick setting menu is provided for live view; - The selected live view channel can be shielded; - For HUHI and HTHI series DVR, VCA information overlay in live view for the supported analog cameras and in smart playback for the supported analog and IP cameras; - Motion detection, video-tampering detection, video exception alarm, video loss alarm and VCA alarm functions; - For DS-7300/9000HUHI-K series DVR, 1-ch analog camera supports people counting and heat map functions; - -K/P series DVR can detect the PoC module exception.
-When it cannot detect the PoC module or the PoC module is powered off abnormally, alarms are triggered, and linkage methods are configurable; - HTHI series DVR support full-channel line crossing detection and intrusion detection, and 2-ch sudden scene change detection.
-For HUHI series DVR, if enhanced VCA mode is enabled, full-channel line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, but 2K/4K output and 4 MP/5 MP/8 MP signal input are not supported; if enhanced VCA mode is disabled, 2-ch line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, and 2K/4K output and 4 MP/5 MP/8 MP signal input are also supported.
-DS-7200HQHI series support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled, and DS-7216HQHI series also support 1-ch sudden scene change detection.
-DS-7300HQHI-K series DVR support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled, and 1-ch sudden scene change detection.
-For the analog channels, the line crossing detection and intrusion detection conflict with other VCA detection such as sudden scene change detection, face detection and vehicle detection.
-You can only enable one function;

-- For HUHI series DVR, the enhanced VCA mode conflicts with the 2K/4K output and 4 MP/5 MP/8 MP signal input; - Privacy mask; - Several PTZ protocols (including Omnicast VMS of Genetec) supported; PTZ preset, patrol and pattern; - Zooming in/out by clicking the mouse and PTZ tracing by dragging mouse; - When Hikvision CVBS camera is connected, you can control PTZ via Coaxitron and call the OSD of the camera.
+- For DS-7300/9000HUHI-K series DVR, if the sum of the analog and IP channels exceeds 25, up to 32-window division mode is supported for the VGA/HDMI1 output. - For HUHI and HTHI series DVR, if you set the video output resolution as 1024768, when you set more than 16 windows, the device will recommend you to switch to higher output resolution.
+If you set the video output resolution as 1280720 or 12801024, when you set more than 25 windows, the same note will pop up. - Live view screen can be switched in group and manual switch and automatic cycle live view are also provided, the interval of automatic cycle can be adjusted; - CVBS output only serves as the aux output or live view output. - Quick setting menu is provided for live view; - The selected live view channel can be shielded; - For HUHI and HTHI series DVR, VCA information overlay in live view for the supported analog cameras and in smart playback for the supported analog and IP cameras; - Motion detection, video-tampering detection, video exception alarm, video loss alarm and VCA alarm functions; - For DS-7300/9000HUHI-K series DVR, 1-ch analog camera supports people counting and heat map functions - -K/P series DVR can detect the PoC module exception.
+When it cannot detect the PoC module or the PoC module is powered off abnormally, alarms are triggered, and linkage methods are configurable; - VCA detection alarm is supported; - For HUHI series DVR, the enhanced VCA mode conflicts with the 2K/4K output and 4 MP/5 MP/8 MP signal input; - Enhanced IP mode will allow you to connect to the maximum number of cameras, but disable all VCA functions.
+It conflicts with the enhanced VCA mode and 4K output. - Privacy mask; - Several PTZ protocols (including Omnicast VMS of Genetec) supported; PTZ preset, patrol and pattern; - Zooming in/out by clicking the mouse and PTZ tracing by dragging mouse; - When Hikvision CVBS camera is connected, you can control PTZ via Coaxitron and call the OSD of the camera.